loading basketball nba ishaan mishra

 Sneaker content, no mater how much it was visually driven and about the actual product and it's physical wearability or the aesthetics and storytelling around the sneaker, it was was also important to establish a journalistic backbone of news coverage where we informed our audience and kept them up to date with the sneaker industry.
 Quote cards were an important tool that I helped streamline into regular production as a tool to amplify interviews, PR blurbs, product information, or even just song lyrics and get them in front of our audience if there was a tie to sneaker culture.

 From an editorial standpoint, I also had the chance to be involved in a number of longform and tentpole features around the sneaker space from our yearly sneaker of the year roundups to more specific stories on individual releases.
 This included articles such as an Illustrated guide to Kobe Bryant's sneaker journey which I had a chance to write, research, and art direct for Mamba day.
 Or things like our Air Max Day photography feature, and even smaller projects around the NFL.
 From an art direction standpoint I worked on our Carmelo Anthony feature, another Kobe deep dive and many other editorial articles throughout my time contributing to the Kicks team.
 On our sneaker of the year projects, I was able to art direct the imagery we used for the different sneakers, and even got to do a limited edition 100 print run of giant posters that we giveaway to our fans as well.
+These were all impactful projects that helped me hone my copywriting and journalism skills.

 From an experiential side, I had a part in planning some of BR Kicks first and most impactful events to directly interact with our customers.
 Our first instance of this was our BR99 Pop Up Shop experience in SoHo New York as a partnership with streetwear Brand Kith.
 I helped curate some of the look and feel, build up the promotional content, and was in charge of developing a one of it's kind "Lab" experience where folks could get their photos taken on a green screen and be placed into one of our iconic basketball memes released through social.
 Furthermore I also worked on developing Bleacher Report Kicks presence at multiple sneakercons where we had showcases of different sneakers as well as interactive 3D photo booths and march such as sneaker pins or hoodies that I designed and helped produce.